-The Postdoctoral Teaching Fellowship is open to Israeli scholars with strong English skills who are willing to commit to three-year placements at colleges and universities in the United States.
+The Postdoctoral Teaching Fellowship is open to Israeli scholars with strong English skills who are willing to commit to three-year placements at universities in the United States.

-Applicants must have a fully conferred doctoral degree prior to the first day of employment (usually September 1) and have expertise in modern Israel as demonstrated by a dissertation or at least two peer-reviewed publications about modern Israel.
+Applicants must have a fully conferred doctoral degree prior to July 31 of the year in which they begin their placement and have expertise in modern Israel as demonstrated by a dissertation or at least two peer-reviewed publications about modern Israel.

 This program is for people seeking full-time, multi-year positions at American universities.
-This is a selective program; the Israel Institute does not guarantee placement to those who apply.
+This is a selective program; the Israel Institute does not guarantee grants to those who apply.

-Courses may be in any discipline but, to be considered an Israel-focused course, at least sixty percent of the topics and readings must be about modern Israel.
-Courses must be offered at the undergraduate level, taught in person, and last an entire semester or quarter (at least 10 weeks).
-Israeli Teaching Exchange Fellowships do not support graduate, online, summer, or intensive courses.
+Courses may be taught in any discipline but, to be considered an Israel-focused course, at least sixty percent of the topics and readings must be about modern Israel.
+Courses must be worth at least three credits, offered at the undergraduate level, taught in person, and last an entire semester or quarter (at least 10 weeks).
+Postdoctoral Teaching Fellowships do not support graduate, online, summer, or intensive courses.

-Fellows also participate in four events about modern Israel each year.
-These events may be public or academic but occur outside the classroom.
+Each year, Fellows also speak about modern Israel at four events.
+These events may be public or academic but must occur outside the classroom.